lyubogeorgiev/JavaOOP/WorkingWithAbstraction/README.md

 Same as the last problem but this time created an Enum type containing all the card ranks and printed ordinal values and names into the Main class.

+Exercise 03 - Cards with Power
+-

+Created two enums, one is CardPower and the other one is SuitPower.
+Each one has integer value of power and a method that returns that power, called getPower().
+The power of each card is calculated according to the requirements in the Main class.